landinialejandro/mynorthwind/README.md

-# adminLTE for AppGini with bootstrap 4 and LTE Admin 3
+# Landini Andmin Template for AppGini with AdminLTE 3 and bootstrap 4

 ## Release R0.0.0